Psychological Sciences

 • Complete individual plan requirements.

-• At least 37 units of major requirements
+• 37 units of major requirements.

-• Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements
+• Up to 9 units of major prefix courses may be used to satisfy General Studies Requirements; these same courses may also be used to satisfy major requirements.

-• Elective courses, if needed, to reach an overall total of at least 120 units
+• Elective courses, if needed, to reach an overall total of at least 120 units.

-Please note that students may be able to use some courses to meet more than one requirement.
+Students may be able to use some courses to meet more than one requirement.
 Contact your advisor for details.

 Minimum Units for Completion120